No new coronavirus cases in Pembrokeshire

-NO new coronavirus cases have been reported in Pembrokeshire, Ceredigion or Carmarthenshire.
+NO new cases of coronavirus have been recorded in Pembrokeshire today (Sunday, August 23), but one new case has been recorded in Carmarthenshire.

-So far, Pembrokeshire has seen 305 cases of the virus while there have been 829 in Carmarthenshire and just 74 in Ceredigion.
+Ceredigion did not see any new cases recorded while the one case in Carmarthenshire takes the total number for the county to 830.

+Just over 5,000 tests were carried out yesterday (Aug 22) and 20 new cases were recorded across Wales, 11 of which were found in Cardiff.

-Dr Robin Howe, Incident Director for the Novel Coronavirus (COVID-19) outbreak response at Public Health Wales, said: “Public Health Wales welcomes the announcement of £32m investment from Welsh Government in our laboratory service.
+Dr Robin Howe, Incident Director for the Novel Coronavirus (COVID-19) outbreak response at Public Health Wales, said: “Public Health Wales welcomes the further easing of lockdown measures by the Welsh Government, enabling up to four households to join together in an extended household, which came into effect on Saturday 22 August.

+“This means that families and friends will be able to reunite, and will also help with caring arrangements.

+“It is important to remember that if one person develops symptoms then everyone in the extended household arrangement will need to self-isolate in line with the Welsh Government guidance.

 “This will allow the service to undergo a major transformation which will significantly increase its COVID-19 testing capacity, speed up testing turnaround times and allow regional labs to operate 24 hours a day, seven days a week.